jgato/jgato/random_docs/Configuring SRIOV Intel E810 NIC with ZTP.md

         enabled: true
 ```

-Here the ',' in isolated and reserved are just enumerating CPUs.
+Here the ',' in Isolated and Reserved are just enumerating CPUs.

-you can check that ssh into the node:
+With the PGT applied, the server will be rebooted.
+Then, you can ssh the host to see the Performance Profile has been correctly configured:

 ```bash
 # cat  /proc/cmdline